stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 It is a bit cumbersome that we have to pass the `IsNonEmpty` proof manually.
 Before we scratch that itch, we will first discuss what to do with lists, the values of which are not known until runtime.
-For these cases, we write what we call a *covering function*: A function, which tries to construct a proof of the desired type by pattern matching on the indexed value(s).
-In the most simple case, we can wrap the proof in a `Maybe`, but if we'd like to have stronger guarantees about the correctness of our covering function, we wrap the proof in a `Dec`:
+For these cases, we have to try and produce a value of the predicate programmatically by inspecting the runtime list value.
+In the most simple case, we can wrap the proof in a `Maybe`, but if we can show that our predicate is *decidable*, we can get even stronger guarantees when returning a `Dec`:

 ```idris
 Uninhabited (NonEmpty []) where